Kohler98/Water-Jug-Problem-in-CSharp/Readme.md

 3. Restore any NuGet packages required by the project.
 You can do this by right-clicking on the project in Visual Studio's Solution Explorer and selecting "Restore NuGet Packages".
 4. Build the project by selecting "Build" -> "Build Solution" in Visual Studio's menu.
 5. Run the program by selecting "Debug" -> "Start Debugging" or pressing F5 in Visual Studio.
 Alternatively, you can locate the compiled executable file (usually found in the "bin" folder of the project) and run it directly.
-6. Follow the prompts or user interface provided by the program to input any required data or parameters.
+6. Follow the intructions showed in the user interface provided by swagger so you can display the desire data.
-7. Once the program completes its execution, it will display the results or perform any desired actions based on its functionality.

 ## Dependencies
 The C# .NET Entity Framework program may have dependencies specific to its requirements.
-These dependencies should be specified in the project's configuration files or documentation.
+These dependencies are specified in the appsettings.json.
 Make sure you have the necessary dependencies installed before running the program.

 ## Algorithm Overview
 The Breadth-First Search (BFS) algorithm is applied to solve the Water Jug Problem.
 BFS is a search technique used to explore all possible states in a graph or tree.
 In this context, each state represents a combination of the water levels in both jugs.